Improving trapped-ion-qubit memories via code-mediated error-channel balancing: Protocol

-Having teleported the logical data onto a repetition code encoded on $\mathcal{Q}_1$, we can now either learn syndrome data by teleporting the information onto $\mathcal{Q}_2$, or we can read out the information by teleporting the logical state back to the hub qubit for readout.
-To read the information out, we proceed to step~\ref{list:readout} below.
-To perform syndrome readout, we continue with steps~\ref{list:firstSyndromeStep} to~\ref{list:lastSyndromeStep}.
+By completing the first three steps we teleport the logical data onto a repetition code encoded on $\mathcal{Q}_1$.
+From here we can measure syndromes while maintaining the encoding by teleporting the information onto a second partition $\mathcal{Q}_2$, via entanglement of the two partitions and measurement of the qubits of $\mathcal{Q}_1$.
+Alternatively we can read out the information by teleporting the logical state back to the communication qubit, which provides us with syndrome data while decoding the information.
+To read out the encoded information, we proceed to step~\ref{list:readout} below.
+To move the encoded information to a new partition, we continue with steps~\ref{list:firstSyndromeStep} to~\ref{list:lastSyndromeStep} (corresponding to ``Teleporation'' in Fig.~\ref{fig:protocol}).

-\begin{enumerate} \item Prepare all of the qubits of $\mathcal{Q}_2$ in the state $\ket{+_x}$. \item Apply the $U$ operation \item Measure all of the qubits of $\mathcal{Q}_1$ in the Pauli-X basis, and learn the majority measurement outcome which determines the correction we apply due to the teleportation operation. \end{enumerate}
+\begin{enumerate} \item Prepare all of the qubits of $\mathcal{Q}_2$ in the state $\ket{+_y}$. \item Apply the $U$ operation. \item Measure all of the qubits of $\mathcal{Q}_1$ in the Pauli-X basis to teleport the state onto $\mathcal{Q}_2$ up to a correction determined by the majority outcome of the $X$ measurements. \end{enumerate}

-In the programme between step~\ref{list:firstSyndromeStep} and step~\ref{list:lastSyndromeStep} we teleport information from code 1 to code 2 to obtain syndrome data.
-Analogously, if the information is stored on $\mathcal{Q}_2$, we can also read out syndrome data by performing the reciprocal operation where we teleport the information from $\mathcal{Q}_2$ to $\mathcal{Q}_1$.
+The program between step~\ref{list:firstSyndromeStep} and step~\ref{list:lastSyndromeStep} teleports the protected information from $\mathcal{Q}_1$, which may have suffered phase errors, to the freshly-initialised state in $\mathcal{Q}_2$ which has not yet undergone decoherence.
+Any ions that have experienced dephasing errors will give a inverted measurement outcome in step~\ref{list:lastSyndromeStep}, providing the necessary syndrome.
+By determining the teleportation correction via a majority vote we effectively utilise this syndrome data, ensuring that the protocol preserves the logical state provided fewer than half the qubits experience errors.
+Similarly, if the information is stored on $\mathcal{Q}_2$, we can detect and correct for errors by performing the reciprocal operation where we teleport the information from $\mathcal{Q}_2$ to $\mathcal{Q}_1$.

-We point out that, step~\ref{list:firstSyndromeStep} is achieved with several operations.
-We first pump all of the qubits in $\mathcal{Q}_2$ into the state $\ket{0}$.
-Then, we perform a collective local $R_y(\pi / 2)$ rotation over the entire crystal using a microwave pulse.
-Importantly, the information encoded in $\mathcal{Q}_1$ is invariant under this rotation, see App.~\ref{app:e}.